Beta flash

 Rack

-The climbing gear carried during an ascent.
+The climbing gear carried during an

 (d) Materialsortiment, (f) Matériel